MicrosoftDocs/architecture-center/docs/solution-ideas/articles/security-compliance-blueprint-hipaa-hitrust-health-data-ai.md

 1. Analyze patient data using Machine Learning, and create a Machine Learning-trained model.
 1. Ingest new patient data in HL7/FHIR format and publish to Azure Functions for processing.
 Store in SQL Database.
 1. Analyze newly ingested data using the trained Machine Learning model.
-1. Interact with patient data using PowerBI while preserving Role-Based Access Control (RBAC).
+1. Interact with patient data using Power BI while preserving Role-Based Access Control (RBAC).

 ## Components